Dear Hilldale Family,

 Seating will be adjusted to maintain 6(six)-foot social distancing as much as possible.
 We plan to seat everyone in every other row.
 Families who live in the same household should feel free to sit together.
 Family members outside your household should sit with a 6-foot distance.
 (We know some families actually interact more closely outside the worship setting, but we ask that you respect these seating arrangements at this time.)
 Overflow seating will be in the vestibule followed by the chapel.

 The Lord’s Supper will be administered by men who will wear gloves and masks.
-We currently plan to use one of two methods to distribute the bread and the cup:
+We currently distribute travel communion before entering for worship.

 Collection will be taken in containers placed at the entrances of the auditorium.
 You may drop your gift in the container upon entry.
 We will give thanks for these gifts at the appropriate time.
 If you forget and wish to give upon leaving, the containers will be available at one of the exits.
 Online giving will remain an option as well if you prefer.